MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/detail-page-checklist.md

 ## Color icon

 This is one of the first elements that users see.
 It should be attractive and eye-catching when scrolling through the app store.
-Be sure it makes a good first impression and also communicates your brand’s image and purpose.
+Be sure it makes a good first impression and also communicates your brand's image and purpose.
 AppSource has more tips on [creating a consistent visual identity](/office/dev/store/create-effective-office-store-listings#create-a-consistent-visual-identity).

 ![App icon store view](~/assets/images/store-detail-page/AppIcon-02.png)
 ![App icon appstudio view](~/assets/images/store-detail-page/AppIcon-01.png)